andrewbaxter/genemichaels/readme.md

 # Gene Michaels

 Status: **Alpha**.
-Tested against various code bases and doesn't blow them up, but there could still be some missed things.
+I've been using it for months without issue, and I've tested against various code bases and doesn't blow them up.
 Right now post-formatting pre-writing it re-parses and confirms all comments are consumed as safety checks.
 Also files over 500kb may take all your memory and invoke the OOM killer.

 - formats everything
 - doesn't not format some things